Andy Burnham: Early life and education

-Andrew Murray Burnham was born on 7 January 1970 in Aintree, Lancashire (now part of Liverpool City Region, Merseyside).
+Andrew Murray Burnham was born on 7 January 1970 in Aintree, Lancashire (now part of Merseyside).
 His father, Kenneth Roy Burnham, was a telephone engineer and his mother, Eileen Mary Burnham, was a receptionist.
 He was brought up in Culcheth and educated at St Lewis Catholic Primary School and St Aelred's Roman Catholic High School, in Newton le Willows, St Helens.
-He studied English at Fitzwilliam College, Cambridge.
+He studied English at the University of Cambridge as an undergraduate student of Fitzwilliam College, Cambridge.
+He had described himself as "Catholic by upbringing" but "not particularly religious", adding: "Catholic social teaching underpins my politics, we did have to read the catechism at school but it is powerful and strong and right".

-Early political career
+Career

 Burnham joined the Labour Party when he was 15.
 From 1994 until the 1997 general election he was a researcher for Tessa Jowell.
 He joined the Transport and General Workers' Union in 1995.
 Following the 1997 election, he was a parliamentary officer for the NHS Confederation from August to December 1997, before taking up the post as an administrator with the Football Task Force for a year.

 In 1998, he became a special adviser to the Secretary of State for Culture, Media and Sport, Chris Smith, a position he remained in until he was elected to the House of Commons in 2001.